cloudflare/cloudflare-docs/content/cloudflare-one/policies/gateway/egress-policies/dedicated-egress-ips.md

 An account can have any number of additional dedicated egress IPs.
 To request additional dedicated egress IPs, contact your account team to schedule a service window.

-## Enable egress IPs
+## Turn on egress IPs

 To start routing traffic through dedicated egress IPs:

 1. Contact your account team to obtain a dedicated egress IP.
 2. In [Zero Trust](https://one.dash.cloudflare.com), go to **Settings** > **Network**.
-3. Enable **Proxy** for TCP.
+3. Turn on **Proxy** for TCP.
 4. (Optional) Select **UDP**.
 This will allow HTTP/3 traffic to egress with your dedicated IPs.

-Dedicated egress IPs are now enabled for all network and HTTP traffic proxied by Gateway.
-To selectively enable dedicated egress IPs for a subset of your traffic, refer to [egress policies](/cloudflare-one/policies/gateway/egress-policies/).
+Dedicated egress IPs are now turned on for all network and HTTP traffic proxied by Gateway.
+To selectively turn on dedicated egress IPs for a subset of your traffic, refer to [egress policies](/cloudflare-one/policies/gateway/egress-policies/).

 ## Verify egress IPs